vouch-opensource/krell/README.md

 clj -m krell.main -v -co build.edn -c
 ```

-Start a REPL:
+Run your React Native project and verify that it works.

+You can start a REPL and connect to the running app at any time:

 ```
 clj -m krell.main -co build.edn -r
 ```

-You can of course combine these steps just as with plain `cljs.main`:
+You can of course combine these steps just as with plain `cljs.main`.

 ```
 clj -m krell.main -co build.edn -c -r